CosmicStudioSoftware/OMMBV/docs/overview.rst

 These features are fundamental for Space Science studies.
 Satellite measurements of plasma motions in-situ can now be accurately mapped along field lines for comparison to ground based equipment.
-Forcings from the neutral atmosphere (in say Earth's E-region Ionsophere) may now also be mapped to satellite altitudes to accurately characterize both the magnitude and direction of that forcing on plasma motion at satellite locations.
+Forcings from the neutral atmosphere (in say Earth's E-region Ionosphere) may now also be mapped to satellite altitudes to accurately characterize both the magnitude and direction of that forcing on plasma motion at satellite locations.
 Computer modelers may use OMMBV to map electric fields calculated within a single plane through